There is a lot of buzz around “new retail” coffee chain Luckin Coffee in China now.

 So my first conclusion is this is a serious competitor.
-They are moving very fast and can execute really well.
+They are moving very fast and can execute well.

 But can they beat Starbucks?
 Do they need to?

 You can’t really beat Starbucks by going for the “high traffic and high visibility” locations.
 That is their strategy.
 It is an expensive fight and they are good at it.
 And you probably can’t beat them on marketing spend (they have economies of scale there too).
-So maybe you focus on changing the rules of retail coffee with technology?
+So maybe you focus on changing the rules of retail coffee with digital?
 Or maybe you just try to expand the market to the vast the majority of Chinese who are not drinking much coffee yet?
 I think Luckin is doing both.

 My take is their big weapon is digital + lower prices + tons of locations

 - How Luckin Coffee Can Beat Starbucks in China (Pt 2 of 3)

 - Luckin Coffee Doesn’t Have to Beat Starbucks to Win Big in China (Pt 3 of 3)

 I write and speak about the Chinese consumers and digital China.